-New investors include ITOCHU Corporation, the parent company for reefer machinery manufacturer Daikin
+New investors include ITOCHU Corporation, whose subsidiary ITOCHU Metals is the sales agent for reefer machinery manufacturer Daikin

 Traxens has raised close to €20M in a Series C funding round.
 “Funding will allow the company to finance scale-up of its smart containers and rail freight businesses while extending operations worldwide, with focus on Asia,” Traxens said.
 The funding round was led by the ITOCHU Corporation, Bpifrance and Supernova Invest (Crédit Agricole Innovations et Territoires Fund).

 “This financing will enable the company to launch a global large-scale sea-land fleet of IoT tracking solutions on vessels operated by its partner shipping companies, including CMA CGM and MSC.
 Traxens expects to have 100,000 containers (both dry and reefer containers) equipped with its solution by end of 2020, making it one of the major players in the IoT for smart containers industry.
 This number is set to grow even higher after Traxens announced in June 2019 that Maersk will become a shareholder and customer with an initial order for up to 50,000 containers,” Traxens stated.

 Traxens bills itself as an “expert in providing high-value data and services for the supply chain industry”, with patented hardware for tracking and monitoring assets and a platform for managing and monetising the data.
 CMA CGM and MSC were both early investors in the company, and were later joined by Maersk.